ga-curriculum/men-stack-embedding-related-data-skyrockit/build-and-use-the-applications-controller/README.md

 module.exports = router;
 ```

 Next, we will import the `applications` controller into `server.js`.
-Place this import near the top, before you define the `port` variable.
+Place this import near the top, before the `port` variable is defined.

 ```javascript
 // server.js